viveknunavath/Amazon-Clone/README.md

     Amazon's homepage to practice front-end development skills.

     🔗 Live Demo
-Link to Live Demo 🔗 Live Demo
+Link to Live Demo https://viveknunavath.github.io/Amazon-Clone/

 🛠️ Technologies Used:
       HTML5 for structuring the content